-David R. M. Irving studied violin and musicology at Griffith University and the University of Queensland, and undertook his doctoral studies at the University of Cambridge.
-He was a Junior Research Fellow at Christ's College, Cambridge, held a post-doctoral position at King's College London, and then taught at the University of Nottingham, the Australian National University, and the University of Melbourne.
-He became an ICREA Research Professor in 2019 and is based at the Institució Milà i Fontanals-CSIC (Barcelona).
-His research spans from music in early modern intercultural exchange to early modern global history and historical performance practice.
-He is co-general editor of the forthcoming Cultural History of Music series from Bloomsbury, and co-editor of the Cambridge University Press journal Eighteenth-Century Music.
-His awards include the Jerome Roche Prize from the Royal Musical Association and the McCredie Musicological Award from the Australian Academy of the Humanities.
+David R. M. Irving studied at Griffith University, the University of Queensland, and the University of Cambridge.
+He held post-doctoral positions at Christ's College, Cambridge, and King's College London, then taught at the University of Nottingham, the Australian National University, and the University of Melbourne.
+He became an ICREA Research Professor in 2019 and is based at the Institució Milà i Fontanals de Recerca en Humanitats-CSIC.
+His research interests include the role of music in early modern intercultural exchange, the global history of music, and historical performance practice.
+He is co-general editor of the forthcoming Cultural History of Western Music (Bloomsbury), and co-editor of the Cambridge University Press journal Eighteenth-Century Music.
+His awards include the Jerome Roche Prize (Royal Musical Association) and the McCredie Musicological Award (Australian Academy of the Humanities).

 My research stands at the nexus of historical musicology, ethnomusicology, and global history, examining the role of music in intercultural exchanges during the early modern period.
 I have worked on musical and cultural repercussions of Spanish, Portuguese, French, Dutch, and British colonialism in early modern Southeast Asia; I have also studied the role of music in various Catholic missions in the early modern world.
 I aim to develop new conceptual frameworks and theoretical models for global histories of music, and explore the impact of colonialism on musical thought and practice in early modern Europe.
 I am currently writing a book titled How the World Made European Music: Cultural Convergence in Global Old Regimes.
 My monograph Transitory Sounds: Performing Praxis of Global Music History is under contract to the University of Michigan Press.
 I am also Chair of the International Musicological Society's Study Group "Global History of Music".